wacncontent/CustomizeTool/removeCommentOutput2/articles/best-practices-resource-manager-design-templates.md

 ## Common template scopes

-In our experience, we’ve seen three key solution templates scopes emerge.
-These three scopes – capacity, capability, and end-to-end solution – are described in more detail below.
+In our experience, we've seen three key solution templates scopes emerge.
+These three scopes - capacity, capability, and end-to-end solution - are described in more detail below.

 ### Capacity scope